” Its the best key I’ve ever used!”

 I came across the Torsion Bar key in 2013 while cruising the SideSwiperNet website.
 Although the original design is a bit murky, the design and plans I first used were published in QST in December of 1982 by Tom Leary, W0VTP.
 It has also been featured on the Sideswiper Net (www.sideswipernet.org) on KA8OQF’s page.
 It was built for him by a machinist friend.
 I’ve tried a LOT of different keys, but was very intrigued by this “new” design.
 I had to have one to try, but of course I had to build it first.
 And when I did…I was hooked forever.

 Scroll down to see the video!
 Note: the video is of my prototype.
 The latest version of the key is shown in the gallery pictures above.
-Improvements are the 10-32 Brass contact screws, larger 3/8″ brass contact posts, hand turned locking rings, and a single finger piece milled into the lever with my signature mother-of-pearl dot on each side.
-Also spring contacts are heavier gauge and made of silver plated nickel…all at the same original price.
+Improvements are the 10-32 Brass contact screws, larger 3/8″ brass contact posts, hand turned locking rings, and finger pieces with my signature mother-of-pearl dot on each side.
+Also spring contacts are heavier gauge and made of nickel silver.

-The Torsion Bar Key uses a very clever method of centering the keying lever after it is depressed which has historically been achieved by using springs or more recently…magnets.
-The movement is very subtle and quite elegant.
+The Torsion Bar Key uses a very simple and efficient method of centering the keying lever after it is depressed which has historically been achieved by using springs or more recently…magnets.
+The movement is very subtle.
 As you move the lever to either side, torsion is applied to the vertical 1/8″ bar that is locked in place at the lever bar, and the top BUT is free at the base.
 So that twisting motion puts tension on that vertical bar.
 When the pressure is released the tension is also released and returns the contact bar to center.
-As a result contact spacing can be very close and the key is virtually silent, unlike the original design which had the contact bar making direct contact with the adjustment screws which made a very loud clanging sound.
+As a result contact spacing can be very close and the key is very quiet, unlike the original design which had the contact bar making direct contact with the adjustment screws which made a very loud clanging sound.
 It didn’t bother me, but man, it was loud.
-So I changed the basic design and installed stainless steel contact strips.
+So I changed the basic design and installed nickel silver contact strips.
 It made a huge difference, not only totally eliminating the clanking sound, but also acted as a bit of a cushion which makes the movement very smooth.

 I’ve used a lot of keys and I have to say that this is the finest action I’ve found in any sideswiper key I’ve used….including my Begali Sculpture Mono (a single lever key) which is a tour-de-force in design and machining but for me when it comes down to it…it’s all about the feel and the sound, and the Torsion Bar Key is unique and wonderful.
 The touch is very light and I prefer close contact spacing so very little movement is necessary.
 Keys are sent with contact spacing set to .004 and the Torsion Bar set to deliver 25 grams of tension at the finger piece.